electrify-RVA/electrify-rva.github.io/docs/by_the_numbers.md

 {% include charts/total_miles_by_type.html %}

 This is a lot of infrastructure for the Department of Public Utilities to maintain.

+{% include charts/material_mains_miles.html %}

+And let's remember there are also miles of services pipes to maintain.

+{% include charts/material_services_miles.html %}

+DPU has been very busy replacing old leak prone pipes, leaving us with 196 miles of mains remaining.

+{% include charts/material_leakprone_mains_miles.html %}

+And 118 miles of services.

+{% include charts/material_leakprone_services_miles.html %}

+We also have

 * Pipeline and service miles by decade
 * By material